-Rationale 1: The FDA mission is to protect public health by ensuring the safety, efficacy and security of human and veterinary drugs, biologic products, medical devises, the nation's food supply, cosmetics, and products that emit radiation.
+Rationale 1: The mission of the FDA is to protect public health by ensuring the safety, efficacy and security of human and veterinary drugs, biologic products, medical devises, the nation's food supply, cosmetics, and products that emit radiation.

 Rationale 2: It is the role of the U.S. Pharmacopeia (USP) to publish a summary of drug standards (purity and strength).